Basavaraj-PN/Timer-Class-In-C-for-benchmarking/README.md

 # Timer-Class-In-CPP-for-benchmarking
-Timer Class In C++ for benchmarking.
-Use this <b>Timer</b> class in any namespace, destructor will be called once scope ends...
+Use this <b>Timer</b> class in any namespace, destructor will be called once scope ends and prints the executaion time in <b>mili and microsecond</b>.

 # Run code...
 ## Without optimization